Skip to main content

 from composer.loggers import WandBLogger

-Composer library has the WandBLogger class that can be used along the Trainer to log metrics to Weights and Biases.
-It is a simple as instantiating the logger and passing it to the Trainer
+The Composer library uses WandBLogger class in the Trainer to log metrics to W&B. It is as simple as instantiating the logger and passing it to the Trainer.

 trainer = Trainer(logger=wandb_logger)